nandinisreenivasan/Simple-image-processing-using-matlab/README.md

 # Simple-image-processing-using-matlab
 This repository is a simple image processing project done using matlab online version.

-#How to use this project
+# How to use this project
 1) Download the code
-2) Extract teh folder
+2) Extract the folder
 3) Create an account in Matlab
 4) Open <a href="https://matlab.mathworks.com/"> Matlab Online editor</a>
 5) Select Home -> New -> App